byzhou/python_logger/README.md

 #Simple Logger

-Instead of using printf every where and delete them later.
-Use logger instead.
+Instead of using printf everywhere and deleting them later, try to use logger instead.
+In your python codes, wherever you want to put a debug point,
-In the python code, whenever you want to put a debug point in it, use:
+use:

 ```python
 lg.debug("Hi, test here")